Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 The Fraser River Discovery Centre is an environment-related attraction at the waterfront in New Westminster.
 It hosts various events over the course of the year including its Super Weekend and River Basin Days events.
 Although not actually branded as “Earth Day” events, the venue offers some great environmental activities in April.

-Super Weekend happens on the final weekend of each month, which is April 26th and 27th in 2025.
-As of mid-April the details for this month’s Super Weekend have not yet been released, but they should be fairly similar to last year’s.
+Super Weekend happens on the final weekend of each month, which was April 26th and 27th in 2025.
+As of mid-April the details for this month’s Super Weekend had not yet been released, but they would have been fairly similar to last year’s.

 In 2024 the centre offered a special one-day Earth Day event on April 20th.
 That year’s Pollinator Party ran from 10:00 am until 4:00 pm.
 People could drop by anytime to learn about butterflies, bats and other pollinators that are critical to the Fraser River region’s ecosystem.